-The decision to approve outline and full planning permission has been taken because the Council is satisfied that the development is wholly compliant with the Development Plan, will integrate successfully into the character of the area, successfully mitigates or improves its highway, arboricultural or ecological impact and would not adversely affect the special character and setting of nearby Listed Buildings.
+The decision to approve outline and full planning permission has been taken because the Council is satisfied that on balance, the development will integrate successfully into the character of the area, successfully mitigate or improve its highway, arboricultural or ecological impact and would not adversely affect the special character and setting of nearby Listed Buildings, or the amenity of nearby residents.
+The concerns raised by consultees and others have furthermore been given due consideration and on balance, it is considered that subject to conditions and a S106 legal agreement, the proposals are acceptable and conform to the provisions of the Development Plan

-The decision to approve outline and full planning permission has also been taken having regard to all the relevant material planning considerations and to the following relevant policies and proposals of the Development Plan: Core Policy 1 (The Spatial Strategy), Core Policy 2 (Presumption in Favour of Sustainable Development), Core Policy 3 (Delivering Sustainable Development), Core Policy 4 (Delivering our Infrastructure), Core Policy 5 (Sustainable Transport), Core Policy 6 (Housing Delivery), Core Policy 7 (Employment and Economic Development), Core Policy 8 (Our Centres), Core

-Policy 10 (Healthy and Safe Lifestyles), Core Policy 11 (Participation in Sport and Physical Activity), Core Policy 12 (Provision for Arts and Culture), Core Policy 13 (Our Natural Resources), Core Policy 14 (Our Built and Historic Environment), Policy SC1 (Sustainability Standards for Development), Policy SC2 (Renewable Energy), Policy IP1 (Supporting & Providing our Infrastructure), Policy ST1 (Sustainable Travel), Policy ST2 (Parking Provision), Policy H1 (A Balanced Housing Market), Policy H2 (Provision of Affordable Homes), Policy HSC1 (Open Space Standards), Policy NR3 (Biodiversity, Protected Species and their Habitats), Policy NR4 (Trees, Woodlands and Hedgerows), Policy NR5 (Natural and Historic Landscapes), Policy NR6 (Linked Habitat Corridors & Multi-functional Greenspaces), Policy Lichfield 1 (Lichfield Environment), Policy Lichfield 3 (Lichfield Economy), Policy Lichfield 4 (Lichfield Housing), Policy Lichfield 6 (South of Lichfield), Saved Local Plan Policy C2 (Character of Conservation Areas) and the Sustainable Design, Trees, Landscaping and Development, Development, Rural Development, Historic Environment, Rural Development Supplementary Planning Documents.
+The decision to approve outline and full planning permission has also been taken having regard to all the relevant material planning considerations and to the following relevant policies and proposals of the Development Plan: Core Policy 1 (The Spatial Strategy), Core Policy 2 (Presumption in Favour of Sustainable Development), Core Policy 3 (Delivering Sustainable Development), Core Policy 4 (Delivering our Infrastructure), Core Policy 5 (Sustainable Transport), Core Policy 6 (Housing Delivery), Core Policy 7 (Employment and Economic Development), Core Policy 8 (Our Centres), Core Policy 10 (Healthy and Safe Lifestyles), Core Policy 11 (Participation in Sport and Physical Activity), Core Policy 12 (Provision for Arts and Culture), Core Policy 13 (Our Natural Resources), Core Policy 14 (Our Built and Historic Environment), Policy SC1 (Sustainability Standards for Development), Policy SC2 (Renewable Energy), Policy IP1 (Supporting & Providing our Infrastructure), Policy ST1 (Sustainable Travel), Policy ST2 (Parking Provision), Policy H1 (A Balanced Housing Market), Policy H2 (Provision of Affordable Homes), Policy HSC1 (Open Space Standards), Policy NR3 (Biodiversity, Protected Species and their Habitats), Policy NR4 (Trees, Woodlands and Hedgerows), Policy NR5 (Natural and Historic Landscapes), Policy NR6 (Linked Habitat Corridors & Multi-functional Greenspaces), Policy NR7 (Cannock Chase Special Area of Conservation), Policy BE1 (High Quality Development), Policy Lichfield 1 (Lichfield Environment), Policy Lichfield 3 (Lichfield Economy), Policy Lichfield 4 (Lichfield Housing), Policy Lichfield 6 (South of Lichfield), Saved Local Plan Policy C2 (Character of Conservation Areas), the Sustainable Design, Trees, Landscaping and Development, Developer Contributions, Biodiversity and Development, Historic Environment and Rural Development Supplementary Planning Documents and Policies 3 and 9 of the Lichfield City Neighbourhood Plan.